Bort-Millipede/PS2Linux_BrainDump/README.md

-# PS2Linux_BrainDump
+# PS2 Linux Brain Dump
-A compilation of scripts and notes put together during recent stints tinking with the official Playstation 2 Linux Kit
+A compilation of scripts and notes put together during recent stints tinkering with the official (Beta and Release) Playstation 2 Linux Kit.